lechixy/lechixynext/README.md

 # lechixynext
 personal website repository

-- de with using react and next.js
+- developing with using react and next.js
-- ing lanyard for discord stuff: https://github.com/Phineas/lanyard
+- using lanyard for discord stuff: https://github.com/Phineas/lanyard